 Learn a little bit about our current Sitka Trail Works, Inc. Board Members and Employees.

-The talents and energies of the Sitka Trail Works Board of Directors and staff are dedicated to accomplishing the following services in support of the Mission Statement.
+The talents and energies of the Sitka Trail Works Board of Directors and staff are dedicated to accomplishing the following work related to our mission.

 - Support our trail plan partners, the City and Borough of Sitka, USDA Forest Service Sitka Ranger District, National Park Service and Sitka Tribe of Alaska in implementing projects in the 2003 Trail Plan; through the MOU process, and through working collaboratively whenever possible.